What are spinal cysts?

 Why do cysts develop?

-Cysts can be innate and acquired.
-Congenital ones are formed as a consequence of defects in the development of embryonic tissue.
-The acquired cyst develops against the background of inflammatory and degenerative diseases of the spine, as well as injuries and strains.
-There are still many questions about the formation of joint cysts which means that their development is not fully understood.
-Science assumes that a worn-out vertebral joint favors cell proliferation of its joint capsule, which then bulges like a balloon – like a cyst - into the spinal canal and presses on nerve roots.
-Thus, the degeneration occurs in the foreground: Overloading and inflammation of the small joints can lead to a fracture of the joint capsule and thereby develop a cyst in the spinal canal.
-In case of syringomyelia, there would be a cystic in the central canal of the spinal cord.
+Cysts can be congenital and acquired.
+Congenital cysts are formed as a result of defects in the development of embryonic tissue.
+Acquired cyst develops against the background of inflammatory and degenerative diseases of the spine, as well as injuries and strains.
+Otherwise, there are many question marks around the formation of joint cysts until today.
+The formation of joint cysts is therefore not completely clarified.
+Science assumes that a worn vertebral joint favors a cell proliferation of its joint capsule, which then bulges balloon-like - i.e. cyst-like - into the spinal canal and presses on nerve roots.
+Thus, degeneration comes to the fore: overloading and inflammation of the small joints can cause the joint capsule to rupture, resulting in the development of a cyst in the spinal canal.
+Syringomyelia is a cystic formation in the central canal of the spinal cord.

 Symptoms - radiating persistent pain

-Ganglion cysts can spread in all directions within the spinal canal.
-Outward synovial cysts are mostly symptomless.
-It is quite different with the inward cysts that grow in the spinal canal.
-Already from a size of a few millimeters, joint cysts produce symptoms similar to a herniated disc.
-However, in contrast to classic spinal stenosis, most patients do not complain of back pain, but almost exclusively of radiating, tormenting, and persistent nerve pain, preferably in the leg (depending on which nerve root is pressed and compressed).
-In fact, the symptoms can be felt not only when moving, but also when resting.
-Partial symptoms include numbness or even muscle paralysis.
-Especially in older, partially calcified cysts, the symptoms begin gradually to increase their severity.
-Rarely, there is an improvement in the symptoms, so that in most cases an operation is inevitable.
+Ganglion cysts can spread in all directions in the spinal canal.
+The outwardly directed synovial cysts are usually asymptomatic.
+It is quite different with inward-facing cysts that grow into the spinal canal.
+Starting at a size of a few millimeters, joint cysts produce symptoms similar to those of a herniated disc.
+However, in contrast to classic spinal stenosis, most patients do not complain of back pain, but almost exclusively of radiating, excruciatingly persistent nerve pain, preferably into the leg - depending on which nerve root is pressed and compressed.
+In fact, the discomfort manifests itself not only when moving, but also when resting.
+In some cases, symptoms such as numbness or even muscle paralysis also appear.
+Particularly in older, partially calcified cysts, the symptoms begin insidiously and gradually increase in severity.
+Only rarely does the symptoms improve, so that surgery is unavoidable in most patients.